hmalekn/engyne-integration/Node.js/AuthApp/README.md

 ```

 # Render the QR code on your login page
 This sample app contains multiple views.
 One of them, [login](views/login.ejs), is the one that renders the login form.
-As you can see that view has been modeified to render the Sesamy QR code:
+As you can see that view has been modified to render the Sesamy QR code:

 ```html
   <div>